hwhite36/xapi-data-analyzer/README.md

 ```
 "Days": {
   "description": "A list of day objects containing relevant info such as the title and H5P elements present",
-  "type": "array",

-  "items": {
-    "type": "object",
   "properties": {
+    "Day_XX": {
+      "properties": {
         "Title": {
           "description": "The name of the chapter",
           "type": "string"
         },
         "DayNumber": {
           "description": "The Day Number",
           "type": "integer",
           "min": 1
         },
         "Unit": {
           "description": "The unit this day is a part of",
           "type": "integer",
           "min": 1
         },
         "Elements": {
           "description": "A list of the H5P elementIDs found in the chapter",
           "type": "array",
           "items": {
             "description": "An H5P ElementID",
             "type": "integer",
             "min": 1
+          }
         }
       }
     }